KostasTsiligiannis/Programming-on-CortexM4-via-STM32F303k8-MCU/README.md

 ---

-# Important Note
+# Important Notes

-Because the scheduler manually manages SRAM for PSP/MSP task stacks, OpenOCD work-area allocation may conflict with the memory layout.
+1) Because the scheduler manually manages SRAM for PSP/MSP task stacks, OpenOCD work-area allocation may conflict with the memory layout.

 This command disables OpenOCD SRAM work-area usage: